Which Structure Connects The Stigma To The Ovary

 Improving Crop Yields

 Knowledge of pollen tube guidance and fertilization can be used to improve crop yields.
-For example, breeders can select for plants with styles that promote efficient pollen tube growth and fertilization.
+As an example, breeders can select for plants with styles that promote efficient pollen tube growth and fertilization.

 Developing New Crop Varieties